-One customer represented 13% to 14% of sales during each of the fiscal years in the period from 2019 to 2021, and that same customer accounted for approximately 7% to 18% of the Accounts Receivable balance over the last two years.
-No other customer represented more that 10% of Accounts Receivable or Sales.
-Geographically, North America accounted for approximately 89% to 93% of the Company's sales during the last three years.
+One customer represented 12% to 13% of sales during each of the fiscal years in the period from 2020 to 2022, and that same customer accounted for approximately 7% to 19% of the Accounts Receivable balance over the last two years.
+No other customer represented more than 10% of Accounts Receivable or Sales.
+Geographically, North America accounted for approximately 93% to 95% of the Company's sales during the last three years.
 The remaining portion of sales for each respective year was scattered among other countries, with the U.K. being the Company's most dominant market outside North America.